Thesis

 Launch Traction

-SpaceX saw significant traction in its Falcon launch products starting in the early 2010s.
-It went from only two launches in 2012 to 96 launches in 2023.
-SpaceX had 65% of the global satellite launch market by 2018.
+SpaceX launches were estimated to make up 65% of the global satellite launch market in 2018.
 Given estimates that SpaceX’s revenue per Falcon 9 launch is $60 million (or $50 million for a reused booster), the company may have grown from around $120 million in revenue in 2012 to over $5.8 billion in 2023.
 As demand increases, SpaceX seeks to launch up to 120 times a year.
 The company has subsequently started building new launch sites in Florida and Texas.

 In October 2024, SpaceX’s Super Heavy booster achieved a milestone in reusable rocket technology during its fifth test flight.
 In an unprecedented and historic feat, the 233-foot booster separated from the Starship rocket and returned to the launch site, where it was captured midair by Mechazilla.
 This maneuver demonstrated progress toward SpaceX's goal of creating a fully reusable rocket system for Starship, which is intended to be an interplanetary transportation system.